synlp/ChiMed-GPT/README.md

 ## Download

-The version 1.0 is released at [Huggingface](https://huggingface.co/SYNLP/ChiMed-GPT-1.0).
+The version 1.0 is released at [Hugging Face](https://huggingface.co/SYNLP/ChiMed-GPT-1.0).

 ## Usage